skydoves/PowerMenu/README.md

 ## Usage

 ### Basic example
-This is basic example on screenshot. <br>
+This is a basic example on a screenshot. <br>
 You can build PowerMenu using Builder.
 ```java
 PowerMenu powerMenu = new PowerMenu.Builder(context)